Therapy-Related AML/Myelodysplastic Syndromes

 - Comorbidities or limitations related to chemotherapy for the previous malignancy.

-Accordingly, CR rates and overall survival (OS) rates are usually lower for patients with t-AML compared with patients with de novo AML.[10-12] Patients with t-MDS-refractory anemia usually have not needed induction chemotherapy prior to transplant; the role of induction therapy with refractory anemia with excess blasts-1 prior to transplant is controversial.
+Accordingly, CR rates and overall survival (OS) rates are usually lower for patients with t-AML compared with patients with de novo AML.[10-12] Patients with t-MDS-refractory anemia usually have not needed induction chemotherapy before transplant; the role of induction therapy before transplant is controversial in patients with refractory anemia with excess blasts-1.

 - Leone G, Fianchi L, Voso MT: Therapy-related myeloid neoplasms.
 Curr Opin Oncol 23 (6): 672-80, 2011.
 [PUBMED Abstract]